-There are plenty of safe and scenic places to hike in the Grand Valley during big-game hunting season.
+There are plenty of safe and scenic places to hike in Grand Junction during big-game hunting season.

 If you don’t want to hike where hunters are, however, don't go near deer and elk.
-Around the Grand Valley, that means hiking in the desert, in Colorado National Monument, or along the Colorado or Gunnison rivers.
+Around Grand Junction, that means hiking in the desert, in Colorado National Monument, or along the Colorado or Gunnison rivers.

 Though you’ll likely see a few deer and elk in the desert and along rivers, hunting is not allowed in the Monument and the rivers attract too many people and scare big animals and hunters away.

-There are plenty of places in the Grand Valley where hikers can hike and horseback riders can ride without putting themselves in the field with hunters.
+There are plenty of places in Grand Junction where hikers can hike and horseback riders can ride without putting themselves in the field with hunters.

 Both the Colorado National Monument and BLM's McInnis Canyons National Conservation Area are located just west and north of town.
 Within the monument, there are several well-established trails such as Serpent's Trail, Liberty Cap and Corkscrew trails, Ute Canyon, Monument Canyon, the Alcove Trail, the trail to Otto's Bathtub and Old Gordon's Trail.